 Many people get started with robots and RAS by participating in Robotathon.
 If this isn’t your cup of tea, we have something for everyone.

-Last year’s theme was RAScade!
-The competition was a points based game where robots had to take on Arcade themed challenges using line following and wall following!
-We had challenges based on pacman, skeeball, and dance dance revolution.
-The 2021 rules can be found HERE.
+Last year’s theme was JuRASsic!
+The competition was a points-based game where robots had to complete challenges using line following and wall following to corral the baby dinosaurs that have escaped!
+The 2022 rules can be found HERE

 We provide a basic electronics kit including the following:

 Participants sign up for Robotathon at the beginning of the fall semester.
 Teams are formed by the Robotathon kickoff meeting, paired with a mentor, and taught basic robotics through weekly workshops up until the competition itself, which is typically during the middle of November.
 We unfortunately do not host Robotathon during the spring semester.

 Absolutely nothing!
 All you need is a open mind and a desire to learn.
 While this is a competition, it is also, above all, a learning experience designed to help teach robotics to those that want to learn.
 In addition, all participants are generally on the same level because this competition is restricted to newcomers to RAS - primarily freshmen!